vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/loading_meshes.md

 Its similar to what we had for color attachment, but we make the loadOP to be clear, and set the depth value on the clear structure to 0.f.
 As explained above, we are going to use depth 0 as the "far" value, and depth 1 as the near value.

 The last thing is to enable depth testing as part of the pipeline.
-We made the depth option when the pipelinebuilder was made, buit left it dsiabled.
+We made the depth option when the pipelinebuilder was made, buit left it disabled.
 Lets fill that now.
 Add this function to PipelineBuilder

 <!-- codegen from tag depth_enable on file E:\ProgrammingProjects\vulkan-guide-2\shared/vk_pipelines.cpp -->
 ```cpp